oracle/cloud-native-devops-workshop/touch-the-cloud/README.md

 **Documenation**: TouchTheCloud100.md

 ### Objectives
-The objective of this lab is to expose you to the:
+The objective of this lab is to expose you to:

-- **Creating APIs to Backend Systems**
+- **Creating mobile APIs to Backend Systems**

 - **Rapid Mobile Application Creation**